KSP-KOS/EditorTools/SublimeText3/README.md

 ## Customizations

 If you wish to make alternations or additions to the definition, you can use [PackageDev](https://github.com/SublimeText/PackageDev) along with the `kOS.YAML-tmlLanguage` file to create your own version.
-An overview of creating syntax definition in Sublime Text can be [found here](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html). xeger'
+An overview of creating syntax definition in Sublime Text can be [found here](http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html).